You're eligible to claim a deduction if you:

 - BPAY® transfer get your unique BPAY reference number, or

-- Direct debit from your bank account - just download the Direct debit form [PDF 55KB]
+- Direct debit from your bank account - just download the Direct debit form.

 If you decide not to claim a tax deduction, depending on your total income, you may be entitled to a Government co-contribution if you make a voluntary after-tax contribution, without claiming a tax deduction.

-It's also worth noting that there are some caps which limit the amount you can contribute, and how much contribution you can claim.
-Find out more about contribution caps.
+It's also worth noting that there are some limits to how much you can pay into your super account, and how much super contribution you can claim.
+Find out more about contribution limits (or caps).